xarunoba/env-struct/README.md

 - ✅ **Flexible mapping**: Fields map to their names by default, optional custom mapping
 - ✅ **Skip fields**: Map fields to "-" to explicitly skip environment variable lookup
 - ✅ **Flexible boolean parsing**: Parse "true", "1", "yes" (case-insensitive) as true
+- ✅ **Custom parsers**: Validation and complex parsing functions for advanced use cases
 - ✅ **Custom environment maps**: Load from custom maps for testing

 ## Installation